kwk/docker-registry-frontend/README.md

 # About

-The `docker-registry-frontend` is a pure web-based solution for browsing and modifying a private Docker registry.
+The `docker-registry-frontend` is a browser-based solution for browsing and modifying a private Docker registry.

 [![](https://badge.imagelayers.io/konradkleine/docker-registry-frontend:v2.svg)](https://imagelayers.io/?images=konradkleine/docker-registry-frontend:v2 'Get your own badge on imagelayers.io')